eosnetworkfoundation/engineering/proposals/HTTP-Version.md

 ## Version API

 ### `Problem Statement`
+The HTTP API should be used for the URL organization, standardization of return codes, and standardization for rarely used methods like PATCH.
+The relationship between the HTTP API and the json schema is limited.
+It is true to say the HTTP API requires the schema to have a version.

 The current API has a version embedded inside the URL.
 Most clients have hardcoded the version id and it would be difficult for them to switch to the latest version.
 - [Eosio Core needs a new release](https://github.com/greymass/eosio-core/tree/master/src/api/v1)
 - Developers needs to pick up the new eosio-core release